imortio/imortio.github.io/content/posts/git-introduction/index.en.md

 - **What exactly is Commit and Track Changes?**:
   A commit is a checkpoint, or snapshot of your project's state at a specific time, including a unique identifier and a description of changes.
 Tracking changes allows you to monitor modifications, identifying who changes them and when, it helps to maintaining a project history.

 So in short, Git is an essential tool for developers, and the sooner you familiarize yourself with it, the more neat and efficient your coding journey will become.
-Stay tuned for the next article where we dive into setting up Git on your computer. see ya! :D
+Stay tuned for the next article where we dive into how to install and configure Git on your devices. see ya! :D

 > **Note:** This article is not yet perfect, could you provide suggestions for changes or feedback so I can improve it later.
 Feel free to contact me anytime if you'd like here: [Email Me](mailto:nixvoid@proton.me) or [Chat Me on Whatsapp](https://wa.me/+6282284528116)